downfromthetrees/the_magic_eye/MAGIC_TODO.md

 # Future ideas

+* "too low quality" should potentially not remove unless it's an exact match
 * mods should be able to login, enter a url, see the info and fix it
 * we will need a total reset for individual rules
 * could archive images when they get posted, or perhaps explain that the original might be deleted IF it's a rule breaker - https://www.npmjs.com/package/archive.is (a bunch will be deleted by the time the bot gets around to it so not worth it anyway)